BrixIT/Platform/docs/installation.rst

 First install the dependencies::

-   $ apt-get install git python3 python3-pip nginx mysql-server
+   $ apt-get install git python3 python3-pip nginx mysql-server postfix

 The rest of the requirements are all python modules.
 Set the mysql login to root:platform when asked.
 Now create the mysql database used for Platform::